dphilipson/transducist/README.md

 chain of numbers.

-They are kept as separate transformer objects, rather than added as additional termination methods, to maintain type safety, since methods on the chain can necessarily be called at any time.
-By contrast, passing one of these to `reduce()` on a chain of the incorrect type will be caught by TypeScript.
+They are kept as separate transformer objects, rather than added as additional termination methods, to maintain type safety, since methods on the chain can be regardless of the current type of its elements.
+By contrast, passing one of these reducers to `reduce()` on a chain of the incorrect type will be caught by TypeScript.

 Some discussion of this is in the [Goals](#goals) section above.